Welcome & Congratulations

 If you prefer to have this information forwarded to your current assignment’s department, please email us your request (make sure to include the department name and campus mail zone).

-Note that it can take three days for campus mail to be delivered. to top
+Note that it can take three days for campus mail to be delivered.

 The Internet is to be used for work purposes only.
 If the Internet is used for personal use, the employee should advise their supervisor that they are on lunch / coffee break.
 Inappropriate use of the Internet is unacceptable and has lead to termination in some instances.

-For details of this policy, please visit http://www.universitycounsel.ubc.ca/policies/policy104.pdf to top
+For details of this policy, please visit http://www.universitycounsel.ubc.ca/policies/policy104.pdf

 Normal hours of work for employees in CUPE 2950, Excluded and CUPE 116 office positions are 35 hours per week which is equivalent to (7) hours per day.
 You are entitled to not less than 30 minutes and not more than 1 hour for a meal period, approximately in the middle of your work day.
 You are also entitled to a 15 minute break mid-morning and another 15 minute break mid-afternoon.
 The department head or supervisor in your area should advise you when you are scheduled to take your breaks.
 Please note: breaks that are not taken are forfeited – they cannot accumulate for extended lunch or early departure.